-After being blown away by the response to the previous Women’s Creative Cafe with a rural theme, the Women’s Arts Circle have been invited to collaborate on a new event focussing on Creativity; food for the soul, with the Waterford Healing Arts and the Waterford Well Festival.
+After being blown away by the response to the previous Women’s Creative Cafe with a rural theme, the Women’s Arts Circle collaborated on a new event focussing on Creativity; food for the soul, with the Waterford Healing Arts and the Waterford Well Festival.

 What puts a fire under women’s creativity and gets us started on the creative path?
 What keeps us going through challenging times?
 What feeds our souls and opens our hearts throughout our creative lives?

-Join us and a panel of women speakers for an evening of insights, healing reflections and stories.
-Meet women artists, writers and performers.
-Listen to their personal and inspiring presentations, see their work on screen, experience their performances.
+A panel of women artists, writers and performers explored insights, healing reflections and stories.
+We listened to their personal and inspiring presentations, saw their work on screen, experiences their performances.

 Jane O’Brien Moran has been performing for many years in a range of contexts.
 In 1989 she founded the nationally acclaimed group Miss Brown to You and has received positive exposure as a performing musician on national and local radio and on RTE and BBC television.